Rashmi-Bansal35/Java-Practice-Questions/README.md

 14. Write a program to print the area of a trapezium.
 15. Write a program to print the area of a triangle.

-## How to Use

-- Browse the files in the `Java-Practice-Question/` folder.
-- Try solving the questions on your own.
-- Use and modify the code as needed for practice.

 ## My Goals